bobvanluijt/magento-collect/README.md

 --- | --- | ---
 [![Build Status](https://travis-ci.org/bobvanluijt/magento-collect.svg?branch=master)](https://travis-ci.org/bobvanluijt/magento-collect) | [![Build Status](https://travis-ci.org/bobvanluijt/magento-collect.svg?branch=develop)](https://travis-ci.org/bobvanluijt/magento-collect)

-_Note: this element is still in progress, watch it to follow the progress_
+_Note: this element is still in progress, watch it to follow the progress.
+This is like [Agile and stuff](https://media.makeameme.org/created/agile-quotmindsetquot.jpg)_

 [#UseThePlatform](https://twitter.com/hashtag/usetheplatform)!
 The `magento` element is used to integrate Magento 2 through its [RESTful APIs](http://devdocs.magento.com/guides/v2.0/get-started/bk-get-started-api.html) directly into a Polymer app or website.

 The `magento-collect` element is an [extension for Polymer](https://elements.polymer-project.org) and handles the collection of Magento 2 data through its REST API.
-All available elements are based on the testing results presented in [this](https://github.com/dorel/Magento-2-REST-API-BDD) Magento 2 BDD RESTful API repo.

 ## Installation